SimonHayter/Project-Yeti/README.md

 # Project Yeti
 ![Project Yeti WordPress Starter Theme based on Zurb Foundation](https://www.bybe.net/files/github/project-yeti-wordpress-starter-theme-based-on-zurb-foundation-6-big.png)
 ## A ZURB Foundation 6 WordPress Starter Theme
-Project Yeti is a WordPress starter theme based on Zurb Foundation 6.
+Project Yeti is a WordPress starter theme based on Zurb Foundation 6, coded by  [Simon Hayter](https://www.bybe.net/about/) from BYBE.
 Due to the fact this is a starter theme it is considered ideal for website designers and developers, if you want a full polished theme then this is not for you.
 Currently [Foundation 6 is in prototype](http://zurb.com/article/1403/foundation-6-prototype-to-production) and therefore should be considered a BETA, and errors should be expected to say the least.

 ### Licensing Agreements